melihcan06/CUDA-image-processing/README.md

 # CUDA-image-processing
 You can do these functions.
-You just need Cuda 10.1, OpenCV and C++.
+You just need Cuda 10.1, OpenCV(for reading and writing image) and C++.
 -resize
 -cut
 -rgb2gray